antwiser/antwiser.github.io/_tabs/about.md

 permalink: /
 ---

 Hi there!
-I’m **Yi Jiacai** (蚁佳才), a PhD candidate dedicated to revolutionizing drug discovery through the power of artificial intelligence.
+I’m **Jiacai Yi** (蚁佳才), a PhD candidate dedicated to revolutionizing drug discovery through the power of artificial intelligence.
 My research focuses on **leveraging AI to accelerate drug design**, where I develop computational tools and machine learning models to streamline the identification, optimization, and development of new drug.

 But my curiosity doesn’t stop at science.
 I’m also deeply fascinated by **Yijing (The Book of Changes)**, an ancient Chinese philosophy that explores the dynamic balance of the universe.
 To me, Yijing is like a timeless algorithm—a system of patterns and principles that offers profound insights into the interconnectedness of life.
 Whether I’m decoding molecular structures or interpreting hexagrams, I find joy in uncovering hidden patterns and making sense of complexity. 👀